AdobeDocs/certification.en/help/certifications/at/at-p-business.md

 * Given a scenario, assess audience requirements
 * Describe appropriate analytics reporting sources (i.e., Target or Adobe Analytics)

-Section 2: Configuring, Executing and Managing (50%)
+Section 2: Configuring, executing and managing (50%)

 * Explain the use of Form-Based Experience Composer vs. the Visual Experience Composer
 * Describe procedures to create an experience using VEC